Waimate Lakes Camping

 Tickets to be purchased before or on arrival and be clearly displayed at all times.
 EFTPOS is available at the Waitangi Camping Grounds Office.
 All caravans, motor homes and tents left on site during the season MUST have a season permit displayed at all times, or they will be removed.

-In addition to two dependent children (16 or over), and/or any additional adult, a fee of $15 per additional person will be added to your season ticket.
+For any additional dependent children (16 or over), and/or any additional dependent adult, a fee of $15 per additional person will be added to your season ticket.
 This will cover the duration of the season for that person.
-Similarly, for a child (under 16), a charge of $5 will be applied to your season ticket – again, as a one-off fee.
+Similarly, for a dependent child (under 16), a charge of $5 will be applied to your season ticket – again, as a one-off fee.

 Fees for casual camping must be paid on arrival.
 Go to the registration booth and complete the details on one of the envelopes provided.
 Place your cash in the envelope, seal it and place it in the collection box.